 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Entering class includes all students coming to the institution for the first time.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
-Only institutions with a mission to prepare students to transfer are required to report transfers out.
-Retention rates are measured from the fall of first enrollment to the following fall.
-For details, see the Methodological Notes.
+Only institutions with mission to prepare students to transfer are required to report transfer out.
+For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.